sachint2202/mkdocs-resume/docs/projects.md

 ---

+???+ note "RTO Scheduling and compliance management Tool"

+    ### Project Summary

+    Tool to automate seating arrangement for **30k+ employees** of Optum Philippines.
+The tool maintain daily working schedule, updation, compliance and outlier detection resulting in optimized seat utilisatiion and **>50% RTO**.

+    ### Methodology

+      - Worked on database and front-end development by using Angular 17, TypeScript and .NET&
+      - **Automated scheduling**, compliance and reporting
+      - Handing an average user traffic of 10k+ per day.
+      - **SSO authentication**, centralised RBAC, PowerBI integration and **Github Actions** Based CI/CD Pipelining.

-???+ info "Developing a platform to automate work contracts for Optum Vendors and Clients"
+??? tip "Developing a platform to automate work contracts for Optum Vendors and Clients"

     ### Project Summary